No matter what the size of your dataset, DataFlows help you manage your ETL jobs within Domo. But which tool should you use when?

 As defined by Domo, a DataFlow is “a script that transforms input datasets and outputs new datasets.”
 So, DataFlows are simply a way to manage your Extract Transform Load (ETL) jobs within your Domo instance.
 This enables the user to leverage the power of Domo’s cloud to do the transformations without another system in place.
 For enterprise organizations with larger datasets, the advantage of highly scalable computing resources on demand to process data is very exciting.
 Very, very exciting.

 There are two generic types of DataFlows available within Domo today: GUI- based and SQL- based.

 The graphical user interface based ETL processing tool is called Magic ETL and has a very low barrier to entry.
 As long as you understand basic data organization and can drag icons onto a field, you should be able to figure out how to use Magic.
-This tools comes with capabilities to join data, stack data, and so some column- based math all through an easy-to-use GUI.
+This tool comes with capabilities to join data, stack data, and do some column based math, all through an easy-to-use GUI.

 Both MySQL and Redshift support the system functions of their respective databases, allowing you to do cool stuff like this: